jackskj/protoc-gen-map/README.md

 ```
   rpc SelectBlogs (BlogRequest) returns (stream BlogResponse) {}
 ```
-7. At least one primitive or timestamp.Timestamp type field must be present in a message.
+7. At least one primitive, timestamp.Timestamp or enum field must be present in a message.
 8. For time definitions, use Timestamp from "google/protobuf/timestamp.proto"
 9. When using Timestamp from google/protobuf/timestamp.proto as input, you must use the helper functions "time", "date", and "timestamp" to correctly generate input for your column type.
 For example,
 ```